rpeyron/wordpress-language-mix/readme.txt

 === Language Mix ===
-Contributors: s-andy
+Contributors: s-andy, rpeyron
 Donate link: https://load.payoneer.com/LoadToPage.aspx?email=s-andy@andriylesyuk.com
 Tags: multilingual, widget, polylang, cookies, browser languages, translations Requires at least: 3.5.1
-Tested up to: 3.7.1
+Tested up to: 5.6
-Stable tag: 1.0
+Stable tag: 2.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin modifies the behavior of the Polylang plugin making it show contents of all languages, which are believed to be known by the visitor.

 == Description ==